 Thailand is known for its beautiful women, sunny beaches and awesome food.
 But apart from all this, there are definitely many interesting things that you might not have known.
 So here is a top 10 of the funnies facts about Thailand:

 1. Bangkok is the world’s hottest city

 Not talking about women here – but of course you could easily argue it is.
-The average mean air temperature in Thailand’s capital is at 28°C. The hottest months are March to May with average day temperatures of 34°C and a 90% humidity.
-Cities in the desert may have a higher daily maximum temperature however then it gets much cooler during nighttime.
+The average mean air temperature in Thailand’s capital is at 28°C. The hottest months are from March to May with average day temperatures of 34°C and a 90% humidity.
+Cities in the desert may have a higher daily maximum temperature, however it gets much cooler during nighttime.
 In Bangkok you can walk around in t-shirts, shorts and flip flops year-around.

 2. Longest capital name

 Even though the English name of Thailand’s capital city is simply Bangkok, the actual Thai name of the city is

 กรุงเทพมหานคร อมรรัตนโกสินทร์ มหินทรายุธยามหาดิลก ภพนพรัตน์ราชธานีบุรีรมย์ อุดมราชนิเวศน์ มหาสถานอมรพิมาน อวตารสถิต สักกะทัตติยะ วิษณุกรรมประสิทธิ์ or